buildbot/buildbot/master/docs/developer/cls-auth.rst

         :param request: the request object

         Separate entrypoint for getting user information.
-        This is a mean to call self.userInfoProvider if provided.
+        This is a means to call self.userInfoProvider if provided.

 .. py:class:: UserInfoProviderBase

-    Class that can be used, to get more info for the user like groups, in a separate database.
+    Class that can be used, to get more info for the user, like groups, from a separate database.

     .. py:method:: getUserInfo(username)

-    returns the user infos, from the username used for login (via deferred)
+        :returns: the user info for the username used for login, via a Deferred

-    returns a :py:class:`dict` with following keys:
+        Returns a :py:class:`dict` with following keys:

         * ``email``: email address of the user
         * ``full_name``: Full name of the user, like "Homer Simpson"